MetaMask/metamask-improvement-proposals/MIPs/mip-x-multichainapi.md

 ## Proposal Specification

-As part of MetaMask's Multichain API implementation, MetaMask will adopt the following standards with notes for implementation-specific guidelines or differences:
+As part of MetaMask's Multichain API implementation, MetaMask will adopt the following standards noting implementation-specific guidelines or differences:

 ### CAIP-2 - Network Identifiers
-The network identifiers used in the routing of Multichain API calls will follow [CAIP-2](https://chainagnostic.org/CAIPs/caip-2) conventions and [namespaces](https://namespaces.chainagnostic.org/).
+The network identifiers used in the routing of Multichain API calls will generally follow [CAIP-2](https://chainagnostic.org/CAIPs/caip-2) conventions and [namespaces](https://github.com/ChainAgnostic/namespaces).
+However, network identifiers may be extended directly through Snaps and may not be limited to [Chain Agnostic Namespaces](https://namespaces.chainagnostic.org/).

 > **Note:** Supported namespaces may be limited.
 Consult the [MetaMask documentation](https://docs.metamask.io/wallet/reference/multichain-api) for the most up-to-date information.